react-navigation/react-navigation.github.io/docs/navigation-views.md

 ## [Transitioner](transitioner.html)

 `Transitioner` manages the animations during the transition and can be used to build fully custom navigation views.
-It is used inside the `CardStack` view.
+It is used inside the `StackView` view.
 [Learn more about Transitioner here.](transitioner.html)